-The Galician triathlete, Javier Gómez Noya, has been in Stellenbosch, on the outskirts of Cape Town (South Africa), for almost a month, an ideal place to train at this time of year, given that they are at the end of the summer and enjoy good conditions atmospheric as well as facilities and ideal roads for elite triathletes.
+The Galician triathlete, Javier Gómez Noya, has been in Stellenbosch for almost a month, on the outskirts of Cape Town (South Africa), an ideal place to train at this time of the year, since they are at the end of summer and enjoy good conditions atmospheric as well as facilities and roads ideal for elite triathletes.

-A state of form that is still far from being the maximum, the one that he will try to reach in August for the Olympic Games, but that is growing as planned: “I am already looking forward to competing.
+A state of form that is still far from being the maximum, the one that he will try to reach in August for the Olympic Games, but that is growing as planned: "I am already looking forward to competing.
 I am training without setbacks, noticing how the level improves in cycling and running and maintaining the one I achieved for the Galician championships at Christmas.
-From April it will be time to compete in triathlons that will help us to check that the Olympic preparation is on the right track.
-Coming here has been a success, it is a sensational place both for the environment and for the triathletic environment.
-And also having Omar, Ramón Ejeda and Pedro Miguel Reig with me makes me feel at home ”.
+Starting in April, it will be time to compete in triathlons that will help us to verify that the Olympic preparation is on the right track.
+Coming here has been a success, it is a sensational place both for the environment and for the triathlon atmosphere.
+And also having Omar, Ramón Ejeda and Pedro Miguel Reig with me makes me feel at home”.

 source: Gómez Noya Press